 The overall colour given to a certain fund, for a certain country, was tabulated based on 12 sub-criteria touching on various topics such as broader program design, transparency, and alignment with transposition.

-Some countries have both national and regional Operational Programs for Cohesion Policy Funds.
-We assessed them together and assigned an average color grade across the different available programs.
+Some countries have both national and regional Cohesion & Regional Development programs.
+We assessed these programs together, tabulating an average colour-grading, across the different available programs.

 The methodology underpinning the present research consisted of the following four steps: